SAS: Red Notice

-SAS: Red Notice (also known as SAS: Rise of the Black Swan) is a 2021 British action thriller film directed by Magnus Martens, based on the novel of the same name by Andy McNab and starring Sam Heughan, Ruby Rose, Andy Serkis, Hannah John-Kamen, Tom Hopper, Noel Clarke, Owain Yeoman, Ray Panthaki, Anne Reid and Tom Wilkinson.
+SAS: Red Notice (also known as SAS: Rise of the Black Swan) is a 2021 British action thriller film directed by Magnus Martens, based on the novel of the same name by Andy McNab, and starring Sam Heughan, Ruby Rose, Andy Serkis, Hannah John-Kamen, Tom Hopper, Noel Clarke, Owain Yeoman, Ray Panthaki, Anne Reid and Tom Wilkinson in his final film role before his death in December 2023.
 Sky Cinema released SAS: Red Notice in the United Kingdom on 12 March 2021.

 Plot

 Black Swans is a family-owned private military company led by American citizens William Lewis and his adult children Grace and Oliver.
 SAS commander George Clements hires them to clear a remote village in Georgia for a transnational Britgaz gas pipeline.
-When the village resists, Black Swans massacre them.
+When the villagers resist, Black Swans massacre them.
 Their atrocities are secretly filmed, leading to red notices and accusations of crimes against humanity.
-The International Criminal Court demands that the UK extradite the accused, who live in North London, to the Hague to stand trial.
-Prime Minister Atwood secretly orders Clements to kill William on the scene instead of arresting to cover up his involvement.
+The International Criminal Court demands that the UK government extradite the accused, who live in North London, to the Hague to stand trial.
+Prime Minister Atwood secretly orders Clements to kill rather than arrest William on the scene to cover up his involvement.
+William orders his children and the rest of the team to escape to the United States while he and some of his loyal men stall the SAS.

-SAS operator Tom Buckingham, who was involved in serving the red notice, takes his girlfriend, Dr. Sophie Hart, on a romantic train journey from London to Paris where he intends to propose to her.
+SAS operator Tom Buckingham, who was involved in serving the red notice, takes his girlfriend, Dr Sophie Hart, on a train journey from London to Paris where he intends to propose to her.
 Sophie is unsure whether they understand each other properly, whereas Tom is unsure whether he truly loves her.
-The remnants led by Grace Lewis hijack their train while it is en route in the Channel Tunnel, taking all of the passengers on board hostage at gunpoint.
+The Black Swans remnants, led by Grace Lewis, hijack their train while it is en route to the English Channel, to blow the gas pipe network there as payback, taking all of the passengers on board hostage at gunpoint.
 Using his military skills, Tom escapes from the train and evades capture.
-When he attempts to rescue Sophie, she refuses to leave the other passengers, who may need medical assistance, and asks him to save a young girl.
+When he attempts to rescue Sophie, she refuses to leave the other passengers, who may need medical assistance, and she asks him to save a young girl.